tianjiewang2022/MultithreadedHttp_LiftLogger_Assignment/README.md

-# 6650_LiftLogger_Project
+# 6650 Assignment 1 - LiftLogger_Project
 It is a repo for 6650 Scalable Distributed Systems assignment1

-# CS6650 Assignment 1 - Ski Resort Lift Ride System

 ## Client Setup and Execution Instructions